-Some believe that a werewolf dwells in caves; others believe that they live graveyards feasting on dead people.
+Some believe that a werewolf dwells in caves; others believe that they live in graveyards feasting on dead people.

 In contrast, others say werewolves will scavenge battlefields drinking the blood of dying soldiers.

 In modern folklore, a werewolf is a person who can transform into a wolf-like beast from their human appearance.
-A human being can gain the ability to shape-shift into a wolf through a wolf biting or scratch even a curse from committing a certain sin.
+A human being can gain the ability to shape-shift into a wolf through a wolf biting or scratching even a curse from committing a certain sin.

 A werewolf is also believed to be a troubled human soul that departs the human body when the thirst for human blood enters a wolf’s body.
 Others believe that a werewolf is a deeply attached spirit to its owner such that an injury to the human can also mean an injury to the spirit.

 Many people believe that these monstrous shape-shifters live in caves after transforming from the human form to a wolf-like beast.

 However, they can still mingle with ordinary people after transforming back into human beings.
 We have seen them in films attacking people in their homes.

 Werewolves are common characters in animated horror films and have been popularized in modern fiction work.
 Much of what is known about werewolves is based on modern fiction work, movies, myths, and literature.